The Global Biodiversity Information Facility (GBIF) is an international open data infrastructure, funded by governments.

 GBIF operates through a network of nodes, coordinating the biodiversity information facilities of Participant countries and organizations, collaborating with each other and the Secretariat to share skills, experiences and technical capacity.

 Some facts about GBIF

-- It provides a single point of access (through this portal and its web services) to more than 500 million records, shared freely by hundreds of institutions worldwide, making it the biggest biodiversity database on the Internet.
+- It provides a single point of access (through this portal and its web services) to more than 570,000,000 records, shared freely by hundreds of institutions worldwide, making it the biggest biodiversity database on the Internet.

-- More than 1,000 peer-reviewed research publications have cited GBIF as a source of data, in studies spanning the impacts of climate change, the spread of pests and diseases, priority areas for conservation and food security.
-About 20 such papers are published each month.
+- More than 1,400 peer-reviewed research publications have cited GBIF as a source of data, in studies spanning the impacts of climate change, the spread of pests and diseases, priority areas for conservation and food security.
+About one such paper is published each day.

 - Many GBIF Participant countries have set up national portals using tools, codes and data freely available through GBIF to better inform their citizens and policy makers about their own biodiversity.

 IF YOU ARE A RESEARCHER:

 GBIF offers free access and unlimited downloads for all records published via our network for use in your research.
 You can explore them by occurrences, species, datasets and countries by clicking on 'Data' at the top of this window.
 We just urge you to respect our guidelines for data use and citations.
 These data are available through the goodwill and hard work of data publishers and they have a right to expect proper recognition and attribution.
 To find how other researchers are making use of GBIF, check out our Using data section.